shash2199/hallucinating_faces/README.md

 # Photo Forensics
-This repository is for our Computer Vision class final project.
+This repository is for our Computer Vision project.

 Team Members:
 <ul>